sgong-pdftron/stranger-docs/webviewer/guides/run-samples.md

 3. Use the buttons at the top of the page to toggle between PDF/Office samples and XOD (Universal) samples.
 Most of the samples are the same but there are a few PDF specific samples and a few XOD specific ones.

 4. Click on any of the sample links to run them in the browser.

+All of the code for each sample is found in the samples folder if you want to inspect or modify it.